 Our border stations in Skagway are unique in the fact that they do not accept birth certificates with photo identification for tourism passengers.
-All adult passengers MUST bring a Passport, Passport Card, NEXUS, FAST, SENTRI or Enhanced Driver’s License in order to enter and exit Canada.
+All adult passengers MUST bring a Passport, Passport Card, NEXUS, FAST, SENTRI or Enhanced Driver’s License (REAL id’s are not acceptable) in order to enter and exit Canada.

 U. S. Customs and Border Protection – Required Travel Documents

 - Trusted Traveler Cards (NEXUS, SENTRI, or FAST)